russmckendrick/records/content/albums/living-in-a-box-1190802/index.md

 ---
 title: "Living In A Box - Living In A Box"
-album_artist: "Living In A Box"
+artist: "Living In A Box"
-album_title: "Living In A Box"
+album_name: "Living In A Box"
 date: 2018-09-07
 release_id: "1190802"
 slug: "living-in-a-box-1190802"
+hideSummary: true
 cover:
     image: "living-in-a-box-1190802.jpg"
+    alt: "Living In A Box by Living In A Box"
+    caption: "Living In A Box by Living In A Box"
-tags: ["Funk / Soul", "Pop"]
+genres: ["Funk / Soul", "Pop"]
-hideSummary: true
+styles: ["New Wave", "Synth-pop", "Soul"]
 ---

 ## Tracklisting